OsandaMadugalle/WildLanka/README.md

 This project is protected under a [custom license](LICENSE).
 Please do not fork, download, or reuse any part of this project without written permission from all listed authors.

+> **Note:** All code and content in this repository is exclusively created by the listed authors.
+No outside contributions are permitted.

 ## 👥 Contributors

 | Name | Avatar |